-- 24. (1) (a) Subject to section 61, the Council must continue to keep, for the purposes of this Act, the registers which were kept before the commencement date in terms of the provisions of any law repealed by section 62 and which registers relate to the persons required to be registered to practise certain professions in terms of this Act. - (b) The registers referred to in paragraph (a) are for all purposes regarded to be registers established in terms of this Act. - (2) The Council must establish and keep in respect of the persons registered in terms of this Act to practise the professions concerned, separate registers in respect of - - (a) such different professions or registered persons as the Council may determine from time to time; - (b) the registration and conditional registration of persons; and - (c) students or interns who are completing training or internships in Namibia relating to a qualification required for registration to practise any such profession. - (3) The registrar must enter or cause to be entered into the appropriate register referred to in subsection (2) the particulars relating to every person whose application for registration had been granted in terms of this Act, including - - (a) his or her full names, identity number, physical address, postal address and details of any other means by which that person may be contacted; - (b) the qualification in terms of which he or she is so registered; - (c) the date of such registration and the registration number concerned; - (d) the registration category in which he or she holds such registration and particulars of his or her speciality or professional category, if any; and - (e) such other particulars as the Council may determine from time to time or as may be prescribed. - (4) (a) The Council may amend, with the written approval of the Minister, the name of a register kept in terms of subsection (2). - (b) If the Council amends the name of a register in accordance with paragraph (a), any person who immediately before such amendment was registered in such register will be regarded for all purposes to be registered in the register bearing the amended name. - (5) (a) If the Council intends to amend the name of a register in terms of subsection (4), the Council must publish in the Gazette and in such newspapers as the Council considers appropriate, a notice of such intention and the date with effect from which the name of such register will be amended. - (b) A notice in terms of paragraph (a) must be published not less than 30 days before the date of the intended amendment of the name of the register concerned.
+- 25. (1) (a) Subject to section 71, the Council must continue to keep, for the purposes of this Act, the registers which were kept before the commencement date in terms of the provisions of any law repealed by section 72 and which registers relate to the persons required to be registered to practise certain professions in terms of this Act. - (b) The registers referred to in paragraph (a) are for all purposes regarded to be registers established in terms of this Act. - (2) The Council must establish and keep in respect of the persons registered in terms of this Act to practise the professions concerned, and the pharmacies and the owners of pharmacies registered, separate registers in respect of - - (a) such different professions or registered persons as the Council may determine; - (b) the registration and conditional registration of persons; - (c) students or interns who are completing training or internships in Namibia relating to a qualification required for registration to practise any such profession; - (d) training pharmacies registered in terms of section 19, including the tutor pharmacists in respect of such training pharmacies; and - (e) pharmacy practices owned by companies, close corporations and pharmacists, and registered in terms of this Act. - (3) The registrar must enter or cause to be entered into the appropriate register referred to in subsection (2) the particulars relating to every person whose application for registration had been granted in terms of this Act, or relating to the company, close corporation or pharmacy concerned, as the case may be, including - - (a) his or her full names, identity number, physical address, postal address and details of any other means by which that person may be contacted; - (b) the qualification in terms of which he or she is so registered; - (c) the date of such registration and the registration number concerned; - (d) the registration category in which he or she holds such registration and particulars of his or her speciality or professional category, if any; and - (e) such other particulars as the Council may determine from time to time or as may be prescribed. - (4) (a) The Council may amend, with the written approval of the Minister, the name of a register kept in terms of subsection (2).

-- (6) Every registered person who changes his or her address, must notify the registrar in writing and within a period of 30 days after such change of address of his or her new address. - (7) The registers must lie open for inspection during ordinary office hours at the offices of the Council. - (8) The Council may direct the registrar in writing to perform the functions of the Council in terms of this section for and on behalf of the Council in the manner and to the extent, and subject to the conditions, as the Council may determine and specify in such directive.
+- (b) If the Council amends the name of a register in accordance with paragraph (a), any person who immediately before such amendment was registered in such register will be regarded for all purposes to be registered in the register bearing the amended name. - (5) (a) If the Council intends to amend the name of a register in terms of subsection (4), the Council must publish in the Gazette and in such newspapers as the Council considers appropriate, a notice of such intention and the date with effect from which the name of such register will be amended. - (b) A notice in terms of paragraph (a) must be published not less than 30 days before the date of the intended amendment of the name of the register concerned. - (6) Every registered person who changes his or her address, must notify the registrar in writing and within a period of 30 days after such change of address of his or her new address. - (7) The registers must lie open for inspection during ordinary office hours at the offices of the Council. - (8) The Council may direct the registrar in writing to perform the functions of the Council in terms of this section for and on behalf of the Council in the manner and to the extent, and subject to the conditions, as the Council may determine and specify in such directive.